tomzx/blog.tomrochette.com-content/agi/papers/breden-lake-building-machines-that-learn-and-think-like-people/article.md

 ## Things to explore
 * Decomposition of concepts (extracting the components/concepts in a grid of pixels and reason based on these and not the pixels)
+* How can decomposition be done?
+Where to start and where to stop?
+How can components be identified?
+Is it necessary that the components be labeled by a human and the machine trained to recognized instead of the machine generating components and the human giving them labels?

 # Overview